-Let us describe the content of this paper.
+We mention that the equivalences in (1) are based on results in \cite{CC17}; see also \cite{Len16}.
+The bijection in (2) follows from Theorem A.

+The paper is organized as follows.
 Let $G$ be a finite group.
 In Section 2, we recall the notion of equivariant functors between two categories with $G$-actions.
-We observe that the group actions on module categories, that fix the regular module, correspond to crossed systems; this observation is applied to $G$-stable objects.
+We observe that any group actions on module categories, that fix the regular modules, correspond to crossed systems; this observation is applied to $G$-stable objects.
 In Section 3, we prove that up to isomorphism, a cyclic group action is in a bijection to certain compatible pairs.
 For module categories, this is related to certain elements in the outer automorphism group of the algebra.

 We recall the associated monads for a group action in Section 4.
 Assume now that $G$ is abelian.
 For a given $G$-action on a linear category $\mathcal{C}$, we have the dual action on the category $\mathcal{C}^G$ of $G$-equivariant objects by the character group $\widehat{G}$.
 In Theorem \ref{thm:duality}, we describe explicitly the equivalence between $\mathcal{C}$ and the category of $\widehat{G}$-equivariant objects in $\mathcal{C}^G$.
 This result is due to \cite{El2014}.
 In Section 5, we prove that the groups of equivariant autoequivalences with respect to the given action and its dual action are naturally isomorphic; see Theorem \ref{thm:duality-iso}.
-We obtain an additive version of Main Theorem in Proposition \ref{prop:stable-bij}, which claims bijections between the isoclass sets of basic stable objects.
+We obtain an additive version of Theorem A in Proposition \ref{prop:stable-bij}, which claims a natural bijection between the sets of isoclasses of basic stable objects.

 We study triangle $G$-actions on a triangulated category $\mathcal{T}$ in Section 6.
 We obtain Theorem \ref{thm:duality-iso-tri}, which is analogous to Theorem \ref{thm:duality-iso} on equivariant triangle autoequivalences.
 In Section 7, we prove Theorem \ref{thm:tilting}, which claims that the classification of basic stable tilting objects for the given action and that for its dual action are in natural bijections.